raspiblitz/raspiblitz/README.md

 The cheapest way is to buy and assemble the single parts yourself.
 There are two packages.

-*Please try to use the exact hardware models that are recommended in the shopping lists, because we have multiple reports were for example other SSD or SSD cases/controllers lead to problems.
+*Please try to use the exact hardware models that are recommended in the shopping lists.
+We have had multiple reports where, for example, other SSD or SSD cases/controllers lead to problems.
 The idea of the shopping lists is to provide you the best tested hardware components that work together - improvement recommendations are always welcome.*

 #### Package: Standard (around 250 USD)

-*The "Standard Package" is most tested and recommended if you can afford it.
-It aims to give you the best economic value to run all the RaspiBlitz features at a good performance and even allows you to self-validate your blockchain in under 3 days.*
+*The "Standard Package" is the most tested and recommended option if you can afford it.
+It aims to give you the best economic value to run all the RaspiBlitz features with good performance and even allows you to self-validate your blockchain in under 3 days.*

 * RaspberryPi 4 4GB (or 8GB) [amazon referral link](https://geni.us/raspiblitz-4gb-new)
 * Power Supply - USB-C, 5V, >=3A [amazon referral link](https://geni.us/raspiblitz-ps)